 When measured against the greats like The Last House on the Left, Halloween or A Nightmare on Elm Street, My Bloody Valentine (1981) is clearly a notch below.
 That still leaves it 5 or 6 notches above most of the slasher movie dreck from its own era all the way up to today.

-My Bloody Valentine is so dumb, that if it were a Celine Dion song, it would be “My Dumb Will Go On”.
-If it were a sandwich, it would be bacon, lettuce and turpentine.
+My Bloody Valentine is so dumb that if it were a Celine Dion song, it would be “My Dumb Will Go On”.
+If it were a sandwich, it would be a bacon, lettuce and turpentine.
 If it were a film critic, it would consider Dumb and Dumber a documentary.
-This movie is like an argument against evolution, because that’s the only explanation for how filmmakers a generation later could be this much worse.
+This movie is like an argument against evolution because that’s the only explanation for how filmmakers a generation later could be this much worse.

-Let me hit the biggest, and most fundamental flaw in this remake.
-Its main characters are a trio of thoroughly unlikable nozzles.
-In the original, you had a dreamer who had his dreams crushed, who slinked back home and desperately wanted his old life back.
+Let me hit the biggest and most fundamental flaw in this remake.
+Its main characters are a trio of thoroughly unlikable douche nozzles.
+In the original, you had a dreamer who had his dreams crushed, slinking back home and desperately wanting his old life back.
 You had a small town kid with the girl of his dreams seeing it all slip away from him.
-And, you had a young woman who knew whom she truly loved, but couldn’t bring herself to forgive him, or forget the man who stood by her when she was abandoned.
+And you had a young woman who knew whom she truly loved but couldn’t bring herself to forgive him or forget the man who stood by her when she was abandoned.
 It ain’t Shakespeare but it works.
-In the remake, you’ve got a guy directly responsible for an accident where people died, who vanished and hasn’t spoken to his girlfriend, or anyone in town in almost a decade, and is now coming back to sell off the mine and imperil the town’s economy.
+In the remake, you’ve got a guy directly responsible for an accident where people died who vanished and hasn’t spoken to his girlfriend or anyone in town in almost a decade and is now coming back to sell off the mine and imperil the town’s economy.
 You’ve got another guy who, almost as soon as we are introduced to him, is shown cheating on his wife with a girl who can’t be much more than a teenager.
-And you’ve got a woman, not a girl who has been missing her old boyfriend for a year, but a woman who’s been married for 10 years and has a kid who practically starts drooling over the old beau who abandoned her the first time she sees him.
+And you’ve got a woman, not a girl who has been missing her old boyfriend for a year, but a woman who’s been married for 10 years and has a kid and practically starts drooling over the old beau who abandoned her the first time she sees him.
 With those latter three characters, why should anyone care whether they live or die in the most awful way possible?
 They’re all contemptible jerks.
 At the end, when Sarah has a gun on both Tom and Axel, I just wanted her to shoot them both and then put a bullet in her own head.

-In this throw-down, My Bloody Valentine (1981) has it all over its 3D remake.
+In this throwdown, My Bloody Valentine (1981) has it all over its 3D remake.
 And while it’s not a landmark of the horror genre, MBV may have another claim to fame.
 One of its supporting characters, a guy named Hollis who is played by Keith Knight, looks like an ambulatory walrus.
 But Hollis’ girlfriend, played by Cynthia Dale, is arguably the prettiest woman in the whole cast.
-So, My Bloody Valentine may have caused the revival of the “fat guy with hot wife” dynamic that started with The Honeymooners, went away and then just about took over sitcoms in the last 20 years.
+So, My Bloody Valentine may have caused the revival of the “fat guy with hot wife” dynamic that started with The Honeymooners, went away and then returned to just about take over TV sitcoms.
 That’s not much of a claim to fame, but it’s something.

 I do have to praise the people behind the My Bloody Valentine remake for one thing.
 If they hadn’t made their 3D descent into irritating stupidity, the studio would probably have never put out a special edition DVD of the original film with deleted scenes added in.
 Without that, I may never have seen My Bloody Valentine (1981).
 So…thanks, I guess.
-Your sucking was genuinely productive, like a vacuum cleaning a dirty room or the sort of pump some men have to apply to their bathing suit area.
-Be proud of that.
+Your sucking was genuinely productive.